ozanMSFT/pytorch-wiki/Dispatcher---Structured-Kernels-Lab.md

 Benchmarking

 You can re-run the gdb the same way that we did before and see that a lot less is getting called.
-Instead of invoking the dispatcher to send us to the add kernel, calling at::add() takes us straight to the kernel implementation.
+Instead of invoking the dispatcher to send us to the mul kernel, calling at::mul() takes us straight to the kernel implementation.

 ## Test A: the profiler